Shamar Joseph's epic seven-wicket haul for the West Indies highlights importance of Test cricket

 "We've all played enough to know that this game humbles you pretty quickly when you're thinking you're on top of the world."

-But there remains something jarring about Hartley and Joseph's victories when we look at it against the backdrop of the dying breed of Test cricket.
+There remains something jarring about Hartley and Joseph's victories when we look at it against the backdrop of Test cricket.

 After the win, Joseph said: "This is my dream, to play cricket for the West Indies.